 An Arctic fox has a bright white coat of thick fur designed to trap air, so it has a constant supply of body heat.
 It uses its four strong paws to create a burrow so it has a warm place to sleep.

-Learn more about the Arctic fox, which does not hibernate, here.
+You can find out more about the vulpine which does not bother with hibernation right here.

 Toughest Animal for Surviving Extreme Heat: